BastidaNicolas/angular-todo-app/README.md

 ## Mock API server

 Run `npm run server` for mock json server.
 Navigate to `http://localhost:5000/`.
-You can change the port in package.json file `scripts:[server]`
+You can change the port in package.json file `scripts:[server]` (make sure to also change the url in `task.service.ts`)

 ## Code scaffolding